|The Writer Reads Some Science|

 I'm interested in anthropology as well but I tend not to "isolate" this particular branch of learning, turning it instead on the living relations existing in the present time and always getting the sense that what anthropology presents are gestures of the spirit still alive and active in the world; in one's own community and the world at large.
 What it does is break the band of dangerous prejudices hidden by the guises and veils of mere cosmopolitan life rampant in the so-called globalized world.

-What I find most dangerous in a “theoretical man” is the alienation he suffers and tries to compensate by more and more theory and this is seen clearly in the economic state which is almost completely theory and seems aloof from real problems that never seem to get solved.
+What I find most dangerous in a "theoretical man" is the alienation he suffers and tries to compensate by more and more theory and this is seen clearly in the economic state which is almost completely theory and seems aloof from real problems that never get solved.

 I wouldn't say, exactly, that the scientific culture we live in is a god-less, poet-less boredom but it does run into a problem.
 As it succeeds, as it increases the ability to materialize former dreams, as miracles become more refined the utter exhaustion from disillusionment sets in among the recipients of its success.
 A loathing, an absurdity, a deliberate vandalism of the intellect occurs to try and escape the killing of dreams because soon enough the miracles of scientific vision overpower the visions of individuals, even if the miracles have become exhausted, drained of meaning and merely self-serving after a time.

 When I read scientists or listen to them they have a kind of buoyant optimism and curious belief that now everything has been thrown over and human evolution is truly under the guidance of human minds.
 All kinds of wild speculation occur that in their way seem to be acts of desperation.
 There's a limit to the limitless.
-It's as though some scientists see their role as leading humanity to this new horizon where the gods are dispensed with and the only real power is a few mathematic wizards.
+It's as though some scientists see their role as leading humanity to this new horizon where the gods are dispensed with and the only real power is in the minds of a few mathematic wizards.
 Since most people don't have a foggiest idea of what these theories are they look at the wizards themselves and see eccentric, semi-arrogant politicians of the stars.
 And it comes down to this: the fact that black holes exist, that space/time is curved, that the birth, growth and death of stars can be explained simply doesn't resonate in the human soul.
 It may be a fascinating puzzle for the mind but it is hardly the only way to relate to the universe.

 In the limitless universe there are enormous limits.
 If in looking at the world one perceives that there are no limits then one has surrendered to the function of the dominant myth, which is to say, that there exists no limit that can't be overcome.
 But we know for every advance in scientific/technological life there are new obstacles erected.
 At the very least there are all the new learning curves that must be learned and applied in real time just to get familiar with the new technology!

 Perspective has something to do with it.
 In other ages distance was measured by a marching army; distance and speed were equations dependent on the bodies experience of travelling the road to battle or commerce.
-We, in this age have the perspective of supersonic jets, rockets, laser light, computers, internets not to mention endless space, Earth's "insignificance' among billions of galaxies, geological time and so on.
+We have the perspective of supersonic jets, rockets, laser light, computers, internets not to mention endless space, Earth's "insignificance' among billions of galaxies, geological time and so on.
 The power, speed and omniscience of the technical world is seen in relation to what it brings about in its wake.
 This is the interface between the technological and human universe.
-And a question immediately arises, "what is human imagination weaving around technology and what is it weaving around the innate potential of human beings?
+And a question immediately arises, "what is human imagination weaving around technology and what is it weaving around the innate potential of human beings?"

 Science makes objectification itself a power that is readily absorbed by the larger culture so everything and everyone is reduced and objectified through distinct motives of power.